 It started with a book.

-YES!
-Isn’t it interesting how just reading the right thing at the right time can make all the difference?
+Isn’t it interesting how reading the right thing at the right time can make all the difference in the world?

-Making you FEEL alive, giving you hope and granting the key to a new way of thinking and sometimes
+Making you FEEL alive, giving you hope and offering a key to a new way of thinking and sometimes

 even a new life?